Free Consultation / 24 Hours a Day - (614) 500-3836

 What Exactly is Marijuana?

-Marijuana typically is used in the form of the dried leaves, stems, seeds and flowers of the plant Cannabis sativa.
-Users may feel a psychoactive effect from the drug, although in some states it may legally be used for medicinal purposes, such as to alleviate pain and nausea suffered by cancer patients undergoing chemotherapy.
-Ohio does not allow marijuana to be used for medical purposes.
+Marijuana is typically used in the form of the dried leaves, stems, seeds, and flowers of the plant Cannabis sativa.
+Users may feel a psychoactive effect from the drug, although, in some states, it may legally be used for medicinal purposes, such as to alleviate pain and nausea suffered by cancer patients undergoing chemotherapy.
 The active ingredient in marijuana is THC, which is found in its highest concentrations in the leaves and flowers.
-The most common way to use marijuana is to smoke it, which allows the THC to be absorbed from the lungs into the bloodstream, which in turn transports the chemical to the brain where it acts on certain receptors to create a euphoric feeling known as a “high.”
+The most common way to use marijuana is to smoke it, which allows the THC to be absorbed from the lungs into the bloodstream, which in turn transports the chemical to the brain, where it acts on certain receptors to create a euphoric feeling known as a “high.”

 Under Ohio Rev. Code 3719.41(C), marijuana is classified as a Schedule I drug and grouped with hallucinogens such as LSD or peyote.
 Schedule I drugs are considered to have the highest potential for abuse and no approved medical or therapeutic benefit.
 For purposes of the state’s criminal drug laws, marijuana includes all parts of the cannabis plant, its seeds, its resin, and any compound, derivative, or mixture containing cannabis.
 The definition in Ohio Rev. Code 3719 excludes the mature stalks of the plant and its compounds and derivatives, and fiber produced from the stalks such as hemp rope.

-The elements of the crime of marijuana possession boil down to:
+The elements of criminal marijuana possession boil down to:

 • You knew or believed the substance was marijuana